Infoglobal I-22 Sikatan: Development

-At the Indo Defence Expo & Forum 2022 held at JIExpo Kemayoran on 2–5 November 2022, the company unveiled the first mockup of the I-22 Sikatan.
+At the Indo Defence Expo & Forum held at JIExpo Kemayoran November 2022, the company unveiled the first mockup of the I-22 Sikatan.
 In Indo Defence 2024 (held 11–14 June 2025), Infoglobal presented further progress, including a full-scale cockpit model and a flight simulator.

 The cockpit and full-scale demonstrator of the I-22 Sikatan fighter aircraft on display at the Indo Defense 2024 exhibition.

 The demonstrator showcased advancements such as a modern cockpit with fly-by-wire controls.
 Most avionics functions are integrated into a single 25-inch panoramic display featuring Communications, Navigation, and Identification (CNI), map-based navigation, engine and fuel monitoring, Integrated Caution and Warning System (ICAWS), and weapon system interfaces.
 The aircraft also includes a Helmet Mounted Display System (HMDS), an Integrated Electronic Standby Display (IESD), and day/night operational modes.
+The I-22 is projected to use an AESA Radar and Data Link system that allows this aircraft to fight "silently" without having to turn on an active radar that can be detected by the enemy.

+Prototype Development in 2026

+The development project for the I-22 Sikatan multirole fighter aircraft is planned to enter its prototype construction phase starting in 2026 at Infoglobal's facility located at Ngloram Airport, Blora, Central Java.
+According to its development roadmap, the prototype is projected to make its maiden flight in 2036.